 While we provide access to some third-party services through our app, we have no control over their service or terms and conditions, both of which are subject to change at any time.
 Please be sure to visit their respective websites if you have any questions prior to signing up or using these service.

 Bluetooth

 Sharing Files

-Quickly share files with nearby forScore and forScore mini users via Bluetooth using the following steps:
+Quickly share files with nearby for Score users via Bluetooth using the following steps:

 Connecting: